Test in spring for SCN, soybean's silent killer

 SCN is difficult to detect without testing because damage occurs to the root system before it can be seen.
 Symptoms include stunted plants, yellowing and yield loss.
 Yield loss can occur even when there are no visual symptoms, Bissonnette says.

-Nematodes are becoming increasingly resistant to PI 88788, the genetic source of SCN resistance used in about 95 percent of all SCN-resistant soybean varieties.
+Nematodes are becoming increasingly resistant to PI 88788, the genetic source of SCN resistance used in about 95% of all SCN-resistant soybean varieties.

 Put samples in a bag and label.
 If possible, mark down the GPS coordinates of the field where samples were collected.
 Send to a testing facility.